On sparking skids: The most rewarding toboggan runs in the Olympiaregion

 Descent: three kilometres over 420 metres in altitude

 For a challenge: Natural toboggan run Wettersteinhütte

 The natural toboggan run from the Wettersteinhütte knows it all: Wide hiking trails, narrow forest passages, impressive landscape rides and biting steep sections.
-However, you have to earn your reward of delicious refreshments and a thrilling winding downhill run, as the ascent might make you sweat.
+However, you have to earn your reward of delicious refreshments and a thrilling downhill run, as the ascent to the Wettersteinhütte might make you sweat.
 Those who can’t get enough of the view of the Wetterstein mountain range can simply stay overnight in the “Kuschlhitte” (literally: “snuggle cabin”) and enjoy an alpine breakfast in the morning with a breathtaking sunrise at 1717 metres above sea level.